bitsofcotton/ddpmopt/README.md

 # Tips after [pq]redg.
 We recommend you and us to use: normalize, goki_check_cc:cleans, despeckle, equalize chain.
 Shrinking is important to improve output rather than persistent complement.
+Or, we also recommend you and us to use: goki_check_cc:shrinklearn, goki_check_cc:shrinkapply chain.
+This reduces complexity of the output.

 # Usage:
     ./predg(32|64)?(mp)? <in0.ppm> ...